Active laser medium

-In order to fire a laser, the active gain medium must be in a nonthermal energy distribution known as a population inversion.
+In order to fire a laser, the active gain medium must be changed into a state in which population inversion occurs.
 The preparation of this state requires an external energy source and is known as laser pumping.
 Pumping may be achieved with electrical currents (e.g. semiconductors, or gases via high-voltage discharges) or with light, generated by discharge lamps or by other lasers (semiconductor lasers).
 More exotic gain media can be pumped by chemical reactions, nuclear fission, or with high-energy electron beams.

 Example of a model of gain medium

 The simplest model of optical gain in real systems includes just two, energetically well separated, groups of sub-levels.
 Within each sub-level group, fast transitions ensure that thermal equilibrium is reached quickly.
 Stimulated emissions between upper and lower groups, essential for gain, require the upper levels to be more populated than the corresponding lower ones.
-This is more readily achieved if unstimulated transition rates between the two groups are slow, i.e. the upper levels are metastable.
+This situation is called population-inversion.
+It is more readily achieved if unstimulated transition rates between the two groups are slow, i.e. the upper levels are metastable.
 Population inversions are more easily produced when only the lowest sublevels are occupied, requiring either low temperatures or well energetically split groups.

 In the case of amplification of optical signals, the lasing frequency is called signal frequency.
 If the externally provided energy required for the signal's amplification is optical, it would necessarily be at the same or higher pump frequency.